peteris-racinskis/algo-assignment/README.md

 [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm)

-The data structure in this case is implemented using a Python dictionary, which is itself a hashmap-type data structure whose underlying implementation is an array of hashes, keys and value pointers.
+The data structure in this case is implemented using a Python dictionary, which is itself a hashmap-type data structure whose underlying implementation is an array of hashes, key and value pointers.
 According to language documentation, average amortized time complexity for insertion, deletion and lookup operations can be expected to be O(1).
 However, this is at the expense of periodic resize operations which can have wildly varying constant time delay.
 Furthermore, the nature of using reference data types as the values in the dictionary, along with Python's hidden memory allocation and managament system, means that it's difficult to predict what memory access time penalties might be incurred at runtime.

 When optimizing for real time performance, it's quite possible that using simpler list/array types would net performance benefits, but that would require looking past the high-level abstractions provided by the language and diving into implementation details.